amireza007/amireza007.github.io/_posts/2024-05-19-my-first-post.md

 ## Borland Paradox DB files
 - Your reference for tables is [this](https://docwiki.embarcadero.com/Libraries/Sydney/en/Bde.DBTables.TTable)
+- `TTables` are descendents of `TDataSets`, which is a virtual class.
 - Each DataBase file is most likely created and compiled into a file with `.dfm` extension.
+- `TTable.post()` writes a modified record to the database and `TTable.delete()` deletes the active record and positions the dataset on the next record.
 - To open DB files, download [this](https://github.com/amireza007/DSAGV/blob/main/PDXPlus.exe)
 - There are various tables, but **PortLayoutTable** is the one generated with the <a href="#the-job-generator-hcdvrpcpp"> HCDVRP.cpp </a>
 - `MCFAlgorithmForm->Table4` and `MCFAlgorithmForm->Table5` are `PortAGVTTable.DB` in the database.